lsshym/large-file-upload/README.md

       return value;
     };
   });
-  const uploadTool = new UploadFileTool(fileChunksArr); // 3 concurrent uploads
+  const uploadTool = new UploadHelper(fileChunksArr); // 3 concurrent uploads

   // Set a listener to monitor the progress uploadTool.setIndexChangeListener(index => {